opensearch-project/project-website/_posts/2024-12-04-enable-pluggable-storage-in-opensearch-vectordb.md

 categories:
  - technical-posts
  - community
-meta_keywords: OpenSearch strategic enhancements, OpenSearch core engine, vector search engine
+meta_keywords: OpenSearch vector engine, vector search, pluggable storage, Faiss, NMSLIB, k-NN search, searchable snapshots, performance optimization
 meta_description: Showcase how a pluggable storage was enabled in OpenSearch vector db with a practical example of searchable snapshot which was not working in the past.
 has_math: false
 has_science_table: true